xishansnow/BayesianModelingandComputationInPython/markdown/chp_02.md

 as a way to better understand them.
 As the complexity of a model increases it becomes more difficult to understand it just by looking at its mathematical definition or the code we use to implement it.
-Thus, comparing models using LOO or other tools like posterior predictive checks, can help us to better understand them.
+Thus, comparing models using LOOzhi or other tools like posterior predictive checks, can help us to better understand them.

 One criticism of posterior predictive checks is that we are using the